 Updated Category language Reviewer Initial / Revision TF consensus?
 Strategies for selecting closed vs open parts rooms.
 RJ The level of security and protection required for inventory is a significant factor in choosing between closed and open part rooms.
 Closed part rooms, such as locked storage areas or cabinets, offer enhanced security by restricting access to authorized personnel only.
 This can be particularly crucial for valuable or sensitive inventory items that require tight control and protection from theft or unauthorized handling.
 On the other hand, open part rooms, such as open shelves or bins, may be suitable for less valuable or nonsensitive parts that are frequently accessed and replenished.
 In this case, the focus is on ease of access and efficient picking rather than strict security measures.
 Consider the level of inventory visibility and accessibility required for efficient operations.
 Open part rooms provide better visibility of inventory levels, allowing employees to quickly identify items that need restocking or those that are close to reaching minimum levels.
-This visual transparency can facilitate just-in-time inventory management and improve order fulfillment speed.
-However, if certain inventory items are sensitive to environmental factors like dust, moisture, or light exposure, closed part rooms may be more appropriate to maintain their quality and prolong shelf life.
+This visual transparency can facilitate just-in-time inventory items are sensitive to environmental factors like dust, moisture, or light exposure, closed part rooms may be more appropriate to maintain their quality and prolong shelf life.
 Analyze the available space and how it aligns with your workflow requirements.
 Closed part rooms with compact storage solutions, such as high-density shelving or automated retrieval systems, can help maximize the use of limited space while ensuring organized storage.
 On the other hand, open part rooms with well-structured layouts can optimize picking processes, reducing travel time and improving overall workflow efficiency.
-Consider the frequency and volume of inventory novements, as well as the number of employees accessing the inventory, to determine which setup best suits your space and workflow needs.
+Consider the frequency and volume of inventory movements, as well as the number of employees accessing the inventory, to determine which setup best suits your space and workflow needs.
+RJ - Move quantity of employees earlier in the content. >techs harder to have open parts room.
+Josh - consider the expense associated with having a parts manager.
+If closed consider the delay in parts access impacting repair.
+Bad inventory w/open parts room.
+Or - closed inventory with an employee expense.
+Full staffing expense impact Ivy / Chad - a lot of content.
+Consider summarizing and reducing verbiage.
+We can reduce some of the detail.